-The information set forth in Note 20, "Commitments and Contingencies," under the captions "Settlement Agreement Tax Deduction," "Securities Class Action" and "Environmental Matters" is incorporated herein by reference.
+The information set forth in Note 20, "Commitments and Contingencies," of Part II, Item 8, "Financial Statements and Supplemental Data," under the captions "Settlement Agreement Tax Deduction," "Securities Class Action" and "Environmental Matters" is incorporated herein by reference.

 The Company has received litigation demand letters from purported stockholders of the Company.
 In the letters, the stockholders alleged, among other things, substantially the same wrongdoing as that alleged in the securities class action complaint described in Note 20, "Commitments and Contingencies," as well as allegations of breach of fiduciary duty, unjust enrichment and waste of corporate assets for failure to correct the alleged false and misleading statements, insider sales of the company's stock, compensation benefiting from the alleged artificially inflated stock value, company repurchases of shares based on the alleged inflated stock value, and costs in connection with lawsuits and internal investigations.
 The letters either demand that the Company file suit against certain current and former directors and officers or indicate that the Company file suit against Ernst & Young, several of its current or former partners and the Company's former CFO, William Stiehl, as applicable.
-The Board of Directors is taking appropriate steps to consider these matters.
+The Board of Directors is taking appropriate steps considered and addressed the litigation demands, and to consider these matters, the best of our knowledge, the matters have been resolved as of January 2024.

 We are also involved in various other legal actions incidental to our business.
-We believe, after consulting with counsel, that the disposition of these other legal proceedings and matters will not have a material effect on our consolidated financial condition or results of operations including potential impact to cash flows.
+We believe, To the best of our knowledge, after consulting with counsel, that the disposition of these other legal proceedings and matters will not have a material effect on our consolidated financial condition or results of operations including potential impact to cash flows.